10 Best Woods for Smoking Chicken

 • They’re fully organic with no pesticides or chemicals.

-• The chunks are pre-cleaned so they’re dust-free.
+• The chips are pre-cleaned, so they’re dust-free.

 Con: